 ● Refinancing the bridging loan to mortgage

-If you plan to refinance the loan to a mortgage, your lender will want to make sure that you’re eligible to get approved for a mortgage loan.
-You will have to obtain a decision from the mortgage lender in principle, to prove that you can quickly refinance the loan to long-term finance.
+If you plan to refinance the loan to a mortgage, your lender will want to make sure that you’re eligible to get approved for a mortgage loan, as the terms for these are very different.
+You will have to obtain a decision from the mortgage lender in writing, to prove that you are able to quickly refinance the loan to long-term finance.

 Experience in Property Development:

-If you’re a property developer, the loan provider will want proof of your past deals to check your credit history.
-It will be used as evidence whether you’ve completed loans on time previously.
-Depending on a good history of your past projects, you may be offered lower interest rates.
+If you’re a property developer, the loan provider will want proof of your past records to check your credit history.
+It will be used as evidence as to whether you’ve completed loans on time previously.
+Depending on a good history of your past projects, you may be offered lower or higher interest rates.

-In case, you’re not a property developer and are applying for a bridging loan for the very first time; the lender may want proof of monthly income to ensure you have enough funds to pay off the loan at the end of the term.
+In case, you’re not a property developer and are applying for a bridging loan for the very first time, the lender may want proof of your monthly income to ensure you have enough funds to pay off the loan at the end of the term.

 Loan to Value:

 The loan to value ratio is another major determinant.
 A high LTV ratio leads to higher interest rates due to greater risks involved in case of default.
-Lower LTV ratios have lower interest rates.
+On the other hand, lower LTV ratios have lower interest rates.

-Good credit history isn’t a compulsory requirement to acquire a bridging loan; however, it is a significant determinant of the interest rate you will be offered.
-A good credit history means lower risk to the lender and hence lower interest rates, and vice versa.
+Good credit history isn’t a compulsory requirement to acquire a bridging loan, however, it is a significant determinant of the interest rate you will be offered.
+A good credit history will result in lower risk to the lender and hence lower interest rates for you, and vice versa.

 Type of Bridging Loan:

-A first charge bridging loan leads to your loan provider having the first right to your property in case you fail to sell the house.
-This provides your lender with higher certainty and results in lower interest charges.
+A first charge bridging loan leads to your loan provider having the right to your property in case you fail to sell the house.
+This provides your lender with a higher degree of certainty and results in lower interest charges for you the customer.

 A second charge bridging loan means your mortgage lenders will have the first right to your house and not your bridging loan provider.
-This means lower certainty and security for your lender and will get you high-interest rates on loan.
+This means lower certainty and security for your lender which may result in high-interest rates on loan.

-As complicated as the procedure may sound, a bridging loan can be an excellent option to profit from at the right circumstance.
-Given the expensive nature of bridging loans, it is suggested that you look for other finance options before settling for a bridging loan.
+As complicated as it may sound, a bridging loan can be an excellent option to profit from in the right circumstances.
+Given the expensive nature of bridging loans, it is suggested that you look for other finance options and speak with an expert before settling for a bridging loan.